 Gainsborough’s portrait of Isabella Stanhope is designed to impress; it was painted in 1769 shortly after she had married Viscount Molyneux.
 Something else which I wouldn’t have discovered without the guide was the unique way that Gainsborough has created the shine on Isabella’s dress; Gainsborough stood away from the canvas with an extended brush and ‘painted what he saw’.
 If you look closely you can see the large brush strokes which when viewed from afar, blend to a satiny sheen.

 The audio guide provides the ideal way to find out more about some of the highlights at the Walker.
-Watch out for more blogs about different works that are included on the guide.
+It only costs £1.95 and there’s enough on there to get several visits worth out of it if you don’t want to listen to everything in one go.

 (Comments are closed for this post.)